 |

-Coverage for pre-existing medical conditions This policy does not provide benefits for losses or expenses incurred as a result of, in connection with or in any way associated with: Any pre-existing medical condition (other than a minor condition) that was not stable at any time: - during the 90 days prior to the policy effective date for ages under 60, and - within 180 days prior to the policy effective date for ages 60-79.
+Coverage for pre-existing medical conditions Pre-existing medical condition means any sickness, injury, or medical condition whether or not diagnosed by a physician: a) for which you exhibited signs or symptoms; or b) for which you required or received medical consultation; or c) which existed prior to the effective date of your coverage.
+This policy does not provide benefits for losses or expenses incurred as a result of, in connection with or in any way associated with: Any pre-existing medical condition (other than a minor condition) that was not stable at any time: - during the 90 days prior to the effective date of your coverage or departure date for ages under 60, and - within 180 days prior to the effective date your coverage or departure date for ages 60-79.
+If this policy is a top-up to your Destination: Leisure Annual Multi-Trip Plan, the departure date will be considered for the stable period of your pre-existing medical conditions.
 Stable means a medical condition is considered stable when all of the following statements are true: 1. there has not been any new treatment prescribed or recommended, or change(s) to existing treatment (including a stoppage in treatment); and 2. there has not been any change in medication*, or any recommendation or starting of a new prescription drug, and 3. the medical condition has not become worse, and 4. there has not been any new, more frequent or more severe symptoms, and 5. there has been no hospitalization or referral to a specialist, and 6. there have not been any tests; investigation or treatment recommended, but not yet complete, nor any outstanding test results, and 7. there is no planned or pending treatment.
 All of the above conditions must be met for a medical condition to be considered stable.

 If you are eligible for this policy, you can apply ONLINE: